PeterZs/DeFillet/README.md

 You can modify the `removal_config.json` file to change the input and output folder paths as well as algorithm parameters (configured based on the details in the paper).

 ## 💡 Tips
-- The code for <span style="color: red;">distinguishing cylinders from fillets </span> mentioned in the paper has not been released due to stability issues.
+- The code for **distinguishing cylinders from fillets** mentioned in the paper has not been released due to stability issues.
 Given the high geometric similarity between these features, separating them is essentially a semantic segmentation problem, suggesting that deep learning might be a more effective solution.
 - Setting `num_patches = -1` in `detector_config.json` enables the use of the global Voronoi diagram.
 Due to its superior stability, this approach yields better detection performance for models that differ from the examples shown in Fig. 8 of the paper.
 - The primary parameters to tune in `detector_config.json` are `epsilon` and `radius_thr`.
 A larger `epsilon` value induces over-segmentation, which improves robustness when dealing with low-resolution meshes.
 This results in more stable normals during the removal process, ultimately yielding superior results.